thechrisjd/ShopingCart-ageras/README.md

 ///////////////////////
 You can easily run this by doing: php -S localhost:8000 in the terminal.

+/////////////////////////
+I didn't manage to complete the project

+--I create the routes
+--Implemented controllers
+--Implemented views
+--created a data file
+-- connecting the model to the data
+-- I stated working on sending this data to the front end.